peretch/javascript_es6/README.md

 # javascript_es6

-This project has been made to learn and underestand how to use Javascript ES6
+## Content of the project

-## CONTENT OF THE PROJECT
+This project has been made to learn and underestand how to use Javascript ES6.
+It has a lot of javascript documents, with many usages examples.

-### HELPERS
+### Array Helpers
 This repository contains examples of different JavaScript ES6 helpers, for example:
 1. ForEach
 2. Find